-Gondor Writers' Critique Group will meet at Gondor Writers' Centre, 19 Caloundra St, Landsborough on the last Friday of every month from 4pm.
+Gondor Writers' Critique Group will meet at Gondor Writers' Centre, 19 Caloundra St, Landsborough on the 4th Friday of every month from 4pm.

 If the timing of the meeting does not suit and you are keen to join contact me at firstname.lastname@example.org.
 We may get the numbers to form a second group.

 You upload your file to a special Dropbox for everyone to download and comment on.
 When critiquing, record your comments and bring them with you to the meeting or print out the copies with comments and bring the pages.
 Please don't put your comments in the Drop Box.